Terry Christian: Radio

 Christian presented Barbed Wireless between 1982 and 1988 at BBC Radio Derby.
 The show won Sony Awards in the Best Specialist Music category in 1985 and again in 1986.
-He also contributed regularly to Saturday Live on BBC Radio 1.
-From 1986 to 1988 he presented Radio 4's programme Wavelength, which became Wavelength Plus or WPFM, on which Jo Whiley was his researcher.
+He also contributed regularly to Saturday Live on BBC Radio 4.
+From 1986 to 1988 he presented BBC School Radio programme Wavelength, which became Wavelength Plus or WPFM (broadcast on Radio 4 frequencies), on which Jo Whiley was his researcher.

-Christian managed a twelve-piece reggae band from the Derby/Nottingham area, Junior C Reaction, who received airplay on John Peel and Janice Long's shows on BBC Radio 1 for their first independent release on Centurion Records, a double A Side, "Cry Jahoviah", and "Love & Emotion".
-They were signed to Cooltempo, a Chrysalis subsidiary, and enjoyed a modicum of success with their first release, a version of the Delroy Wilson classic "Better Must Come", which was C-listed on Radio 1 and Capital Radio at the time, as well as playing a live session on Radio One's Saturday Live.
+Christian managed a twelve-piece reggae band from the Derby/Nottingham area, Junior C Reaction, who received airplay on John Peel and Janice Long's shows on BBC Radio 1 for their first independent release on Centurion Records, a double A side, "Cry Jahoviah" and "Love & Emotion".
+They were signed to Cooltempo, a Chrysalis subsidiary, and enjoyed a modicum of success with their first release, a version of the Delroy Wilson classic "Better Must Come", which was C-listed on Radio 1 and Capital Radio at the time, as well as playing a live session on Radio 4's Saturday Live.
 Christian also promoted concerts around the Derby and Nottingham area, and regular house nights at Derby's Twentieth Century club, where the resident Saturday-night DJ was Graeme Park.

-In late 1988, Christian joined Piccadilly Radio's Key 103 FM, presenting weekday evenings and Sunday afternoon.
+In late 1988, Christian joined Piccadilly Radio's Key 103 FM, presenting weekday evenings and Sunday afternoon with 100% free choice in the music.
+Here he played all the up-and-coming bands of that era: Stone Roses, Happy Mondays, Inspiral Carpets and James.
 Christian also wrote "The Word" page in the Manchester Evening News from September 1989, dedicated to the Manchester music scene.

+Christian was one of the first presenters on Talk Radio UK which launched in 1995 but was dismissed before the end of the year along with "shock jock" 'Caesar the Geezer' as part of a station shakeup to tackle sagging ratings.

 Christian has presented on every radio station in the Manchester area and several across the North West, including Century Radio, where he presented a syndicated evening show across the network.
 He also presented the breakfast and drivetime show on BBC Radio Manchester, and the same station's Manchester Music Show in 2002, featuring old and new bands from the Manchester area.
 He then went on to host the breakfast show on BBC Radio Manchester in April 2006.
 He was also the presenter of The Final Whistle on talkSPORT on Saturday evenings from 2006 until 2008, alongside ex-footballer Micky Quinn.

 Christian joined Stockport-based radio station Imagine FM (104.9 FM) in March 2011.

-Christian has presented Pick of the Week on BBC Radio 4 as well as With Great Pleasure and A Good Read and appeared on The News Quiz and Chain Reaction, with his KFM colleague Caroline Aherne.
+On BBC Radio 4, Christian has presented Pick of the Week as well as With Great Pleasure and A Good Read and appeared on The News Quiz, Chain Reaction (with his KFM colleague Caroline Aherne), Great Lives (where his subject was Manchester impresario Tony Wilson) and Joe Lycett's show It's Not What You Know.